AmigaPorts/SDL/docs/README-amigaos4.md

 Compositing renderer uses AmigaOS 4 graphics.library for accelerated drawing.
 However, blended lines and points are not accelerated since compositing doesn't support them.
-Compositing renderer supports only 32-bit bitmaps.
-If (Workbench) screen mode is 16-bit, color format conversion can slow things down.
+Compositing renderer supports ARGB8888, IYUV and YV12 texture formats.
+Compositing renderer is the default one.

 It's possible to select the preferred renderer before its creation, like this: